phoible/dev/raw-data/EA/README.md

 The raw data and source code are available at: [https://github.com/macleginn/eurasian-phonologies](https://github.com/macleginn/eurasian-phonologies).

 `EA` contains a fresh take on phonological inventories from Eurasia.
 The data were extracted from grammatical descriptions of individual language varieties.
-It contains phonemes and information about tone.
+It contains only phonemes, with no information on allophones or linguistic tone.

 The data are available in phoible long format in [EA_inventories.tsv](EA_inventories.tsv).
 We have converted IPA symbols in the raw data in line with the [phoible conventions](http://phoible.github.io/conventions/) and [Unicode IPA](http://langsci-press.org/catalog/book/176) as specified in the [EA_IPA_correspondences.tsv](EA_IPA_correspondences.tsv) correspondences file.
 We have also collected for each citation a BibTeX reference, available in the [phoible-references.bib](../../data/phoible-references.bib) file.